Our Services

 Some people experience brief eye shaking or tremors that affect visual clarity.

-If you've noticed your eyes trembling, shaking uncontrollably, or moving in ways you can't control, using a free Involuntary eye movement symptom checker can help you identify possible causes and determine if you need to see a doctor.
+If you've noticed your eyes trembling, shaking uncontrollably, or moving in ways you can't control, you can check your symptoms using a free involuntary eye movement assessment tool to understand what might be causing these movements and whether you should consult a doctor.

 Strong laughter can trigger a temporary drop in heart rate and blood pressure, leading to: